anthonyjzhang/McKinseyHackathon/README.md

 ## Background

 In the inagural North America McKinsey Digital Hackathon, my team and I solved a business situation faced by a real-world NGO, Central Park Conservancy (CPC).
-CPC is responsible for the daily care of Central Park, but most people think the Park is cared for by the city.
+CPC is responsible for the daily maintenance and care of Central Park, but most people think the Park is cared for by the city.
 CPC taksed us with creating a digital experienced to address their main objectives: increasing revenue, driving awareness, and improving visitor engagement.

 <div align="center">
   <img src="images/objectives.png" width="666" height="383">